GCC REACH Cohort 5

 Uttam Tambar, University of Texas Southwestern Medical Center at Dallas

-Project Summary: Small molecule targeted protein degrader (PROTAC) targeting prostate cancer
+Project Summary: Small molecule targeted protein degrader (PROTAC) targeting breast cancer

 Sina Khorsandi & Manwal Harb, UT Southwestern

-Project Summary: An ultrasound-triggered microbubble platform that safely and precisely opens the blood-brain barrier to deliver targeted therapies like antisense oligonucleotides for treating neurological diseases such as Huntington’s Disease
+Project Summary: An ultrasound-triggered microbubble platform that safely and precisely opens the blood-brain barrier to deliver targeted therapies or treating neurological diseases like Huntington’s Disease